Koszul self duality of manifolds: Parametrized spectra

 To construct a map out of a Thom complex of $p$ into a spectrum $H$, it suffices to supply a family of spectrum maps out of all the fibers, i.e. a map of parametrized spectra from $p$ to $X \bar\wedge H:= \Sigma^\infty_X X \bar\wedge (H \rightarrow *)$.
+Recall our name for the constant map $c:X \rightarrow *$.
 In terms of base change adjunctions, we have that $\mathrm{Th}(p)= c_!(p)$.
-It is not obvious, but Thom complexes preserve weak equivalences of level-cofibrant (and thus level-f-cofibrant) parametrized spectra \cite[Proposition 6.4.4]{malkbasic}
+It is not obvious, but Thom complexes preserve weak equivalences of level-h-cofibrant (and thus level-f-cofibrant) parametrized spectra \cite[Proposition 6.4.5]{malkbasic}

 The following is found in \cite[Proposition 5.6.1]{malkbasic}: \begin{prp} The natural map $ \mathrm{Th} (p\bar\wedge q) \rightarrow \mathrm{Th}(p) \wedge \mathrm{Th}(q) $, induced by the inclusions $p|_x \wedge p|_y \rightarrow \mathrm{Th} (p\bar\wedge q)$ of fibers into the Thom complex, is an isomorphism. \end{prp}